-By law, all property owners have a duty to maintain their property so that their visitors are safe while on the premises.
-Should a dangerous situation exist, the property owner must post warning signs to identify hazards.
-If an owner fails to maintain their property adequately or provide ample warning, the property owner may be held financially accountable after an accident.
+Under Michigan law, all property owners have a duty to maintain their property so that their visitors are safe while on the premises.
+The property owner must post warning signs to identify hazards in a dangerous situation.
+If an owner fails to maintain their property adequately or doesn’t provide ample warning, the property owner may be held financially accountable after an accident.
 Contact an experienced Michigan slip and fall lawyer as soon as possible for your claim.

 If you were injured due to the negligence of another person or business, you may be able to obtain compensation for your injuries and other damages.
 Consulting with a skilled personal injury attorney at Lipton Law can help you understand your legal rights and options.
 Our lawyers will give you an honest assessment of your case and identify the best course of action to pursue.

 Several hazardous conditions can result in a person falling.
-We can help you recover compensation for a variety of slip-and-fall injuries, including those caused by:
+At Lipton Law, we can help you recover compensation for a variety of slip and fall injuries, including those caused by:

 - Broken or unrepaired stairs